 That's pretty much the way it went during Sunday Night's tractor pull at MetLife Stadium, where the Bengals didn't hit gold until the last whack of running back Chase Brown’s 30-yard touchdown burst through the middle with 1:52 left in the game secured a 17-7 victory.

 Until then, Brown and running mate Zack Moss had together scrounged for 36 yards on 15 carries.
-Quarterback Joe Burrow had more on a touchdown scramble, a reverse in the early-season trend that saw the Bengals average 4.3 yards for their best yards per rush in the first five games of a season under Taylor.
+Quarterback Joe Burrow had more on a touchdown scramble, a reverse in the early-season trend that saw the Bengals average 4.3 yards per carry, their best yards per rush in the first five games of a season under Taylor.

 Brown's pop has the elements that have been cited by players and coaches in the rise of the run.